 We were pleased to welcome Nihad Awad, Executive Director and National Founder of the Council on American Islamic Relations (CAIR) as he delivered this year’s Dr. Robert Coles “Call of Service” Lecture and Award.
-Below please click here to watch this year’s video and see the transcript below.
+Please see the transcript below.

 Assalamualaikum…peace be with you.

 I want to thank PBHA for your generosity and I am deeply humbled to be included among the people you have honored with the Robert Coles “Call of Service”.
 I want to thank and recognize Dr. Robert Coles for his tremendous dedication vision and service to our country.
 It is a great honor to be with you, sir, here tonight.
 I also want to acknowledge as well as the associations dedicated members and their service to the community w/its 1500 undergraduate students participating in over 75 student led programs.
 You benefit and touch the lives of over 10000 Boston resident every year.
 That is a true answer to any call of service.
 I was moved to learn that one of the association’s newest programs includes the Harvard Rindge Muslim Youth Program, a mentoring program for Muslim high school students in partnering with the Harvard Islamic Society.
 I would also like to thank Maria, Jalem, your team and to Anwar, special thanks.
 I would also like to thank Gene (Corbin), John (Robbins), Yusufi and all of you for sharing your precious evening with me.